Sweltering summer weather. Intense workouts. First dates. Test jitters.

 Boob sweat is absolutely normal, and most women experience it at some point.
 If you’re curious about how to prevent boob sweat, here’s a few helpful tips.

-Boob sweat can be annoying and embarrassing – but the good news is that it’s also controllable.
+Dealing with sweaty boobs can be annoying and embarrassing.
+But!
+The good news is that it’s also manageable.
 Keep reading to find out more about how to battle underboob sweat and keep those beads of sweat from pooling in your bra.

 Why Do Boobs Sweat?

-Sometimes, though, boob sweat is caused by hormonal issues instead of environmental ones.
-If you’re unexpectedly sweating more than usual or if you notice a new boob sweat smell, you may want to talk to your dermatologist.
+Sometimes, though, sweaty tits are caused by hormonal issues instead of environmental ones.
+If you’re unexpectedly sweating more than usual or if you notice a new sweat smell, you may want to talk to your dermatologist.

-In addition to feeling embarrassed and uncomfortable, boob sweat can also lead to more serious concerns like chafing or underboob rash.
+In addition to feeling embarrassed and uncomfortable, sweaty boobs can also lead to more serious concerns like chafing or underboob rash.
 Symptoms of an underboob sweat rash include red skin that’s itchy and irritable, along with a burning sensation or broken skin.

-Fortunately, you don’t have to suffer from any of these conditions.
+Fortunately, you don’t have to suffer from any of the conditions we described above!
 Let’s explore more in detail how to stop boob sweat and prevent these uncomfortable side effects.

-Some women find sports bras an effective option, but be careful.
+Some women find sports bras effective, but be careful.
 Traditional sports bra materials are often too thick or bulky for excessive sweating.
 Something in a breathable, moisture-wicking fabric will work better.

-As a light and naturally breathable fabric, cotton can help keep heat and sweat from being trapped under cleavage.
-The only con is that once it’s wet, cotton takes a long time to completely dry out, so be warned.
+As a light and breathable fabric, cotton helps keep heat and sweat from being trapped under cleavage.
+The only con is that, once wet, cotton takes a long time to completely dry out, so be warned.

 4. Wear Looser Clothing